IPFS#

 Accessing data with IPFS#

-We recommend that you use your own local gateway for faster access and local caching.
-The simplest solution is to install IPFS Desktop, which provides a graphical user interface and runs a Kubo daemon in the background.
+By far, the best option is to run a local gateway on your machine yourself.
+The easiest way to do so, is to install IPFS Desktop, which provides a graphical user interface and runs a Kubo daemon in the background.

-If you are unable to install software on your machine (e.g. work laptop), you can configure IPFS to use the public HTTPS gateway by setting:
+Only if you are unable to install software on your machine (e.g. work laptop), you can configure IPFS to use the ORCESTRA gateway by setting the IPFS_GATEWAY environment variable to https://ipfs.orcestra-campaign.org:

 export IPFS_GATEWAY=https://ipfs.io